-CYP3A4 inhibitors:
+CYP3A4 inhibitors

 Ketoconazole, a potent inhibitor of CYP3A4, administered once daily for 7 days to healthy male volunteers did not alter the mean AUC of a single 50 mg dose of sorafenib.
-Therefore, clinical pharmacokinetic interactions of sorafenib with CYP3A4 inhibitors are unlikely.
+These data suggest that clinical pharmacokinetic interactions of sorafenib with CYP3A4 inhibitors are unlikely.

-CYP2C9 substrates:
+CYP2C9 substrates

-The possible effect of sorafenib on warfarin, a CYP2C9 substrate, was assessed in sorafenibtreated patients compared to placebo-treated patients.
+The possible effect of sorafenib on warfarin, a CYP2C9 substrate, was assessed in sorafenib-treated patients compared to placebo-treated patients.
 The concomitant treatment with sorafenib and warfarin did not result in changes in mean PT-INR compared to placebo.
-However, patients taking warfarin should have their INR checked regularly (see "Special warnings and precautions for use").
+However, patients taking warfarin should have their INR checked regularly (see section 4.4).

-CYP isoform-selective substrates:
+CYP isoform-selective substrates